mrejas/edu-iot-hands-on/README.md

 - A Raspberry Pi (Model 3 or 4) with 64-bit Raspberry Pi OS
 - A breadboard and som electronical components
   - Some connection cables
-  - At least 2 330 Ohm resistors
+  - At least 2 330 Ohm resistors (The value is not that important above 200 and below 400 should work)
   - At least 1 LED
   - At least 2 tactile push buttons
   - A cell phone with IOS or Android (optional only for exercise 3)

-  You can get all the components in any basic electronics starter kits.
+  You can get all the components in any basic electronics starter kit.

 ## The exercises